PierreGrognet/ChIPseq_Workshop/LibPrep.md

 # Library Preparation

 Once the IP quality has been validated, the ChIP material is converted into an Illumina Sequencing library.
-This is done using the NEBNext UltraII DNA Library Prep Kit for Illumina (NEB #E7645S/L).
+This is done using the NEBNext Ultra II DNA Library Prep Kit for Illumina (NEB #E7645S/L).

 ## Prior consideration

-- ChIP’ed material should be in volume of 50 µL 10mM Tris-Hcl pH8.0 and be in a PCR tube
+- ChIP’ed material should be in volume of 50 µL 10mM Tris-HCl pH8.0 and be in a PCR tube
-- For input: use 40-50 ng
+- For the input: use 40-50 ng
-- For IP material, use the whole sample (usually a few ng).
+- For the IP material, use the whole sample (usually a few ng).
 If the QuBit did not permit the quantification of the ChIP material (concentration too low), it can still be converted into a sequencing library, provided that the qPCR validations are OK.

 |<b>Figure -  Overview of the library Preparation protocol</b> <BR> Source: https://international.neb.com|